aragornwubo/Resequencing-3.0/README.md

 __GenomicConsensus__

 GenomicConsensus is a library of code for performing alignment-guided _de novo_ consensus estimation.
 The alignment is used to draw windows over the input genome, in order to divide the problem into smaller more efficient chunks.
-These chunks are then analyzed with either the plurality, Quiver, or Arrow algorithms, desribed below.
+These chunks are then analyzed with either the plurality, Quiver, or Arrow algorithms, described below.

 ___Plurality___